-Where birds/eggs are sourced from captive populations where there is any doubt about the original source of the population, extreme care should be taken when considering using these birds for release and genetic screening is essential.
-In these cases it's important to remember, however, that genetic screening may not be able to determine the hybrid status of the species/sub-species/population in question.
+In cases of birds/eggs being sourced from captive populations where there is any doubt about the original source of the population, extreme care should be taken when considering using these birds for release and genetic screening is essential.
+In these cases it is important to remember, however, that genetic screening may not be able to determine the hybrid status of the species/sub-species/population in question.
 Some waterbird species have been in captivity for many decades, particularly in Europe, and without strict demographic management, there can be no guarantees that hybridization has not occurred at some point in the past.
 Hybrids can exist undetected in captive populations without any obvious morphological signs.
 Wildfowl are particularly prone to hybridization in captivity as they are often kept in multi-species flocks and readily hybridise.